Effective stormwater treatment

 The HydroM.E.S.I.
 Particle Separator is specially designed to deal with particle-based water pollution.
-Whilst in operation it is submerged.
-Impurities, bonded in the suspended solids, are separated as the untreated water flows between diagonally-inclined lamellae.
+Whilst in operation the lamellae plates are submerged; the pollutant impurities are bonded to the fine suspended solids.
+These solids are settled to the floor of the tank as the untreated water flows between diagonally-inclined lamellae plates.
 Free-floating light substances, such as oil or hydrocarbon compounds, are treated by coalescence.

 The HydroM.E.S.I.
 Particle Separator is equipped with a flexible lamella structure whose angle of incline is adjustable.
-On filling, the rising water level moves the lamellae into the pre-programmed operational position, float-controlled and with no external energy source.
+On filling, the rising water level moves the lamellae from the vertical position into the pre-programmed operational angle, float-controlled and with no external energy source.
 The distance between the individual lamellae is variable and, if required, can be adjusted to increase purifying efficiency after installation.

-The water to be treated flows through the sand and grit trap into the separation chamber where it flows through the diagonally-slanting lamellae from bottom to top, separating the suspended particles.
+The water to be treated flows through the sand and grit trap into the separation chamber where it rises through the diagonally-slanting lamellae from bottom to top, separating the suspended particles.
 Settled substances accumulate in the form of sludge on the tank floor.
 Floating and light materials collect on the surface and are kept from flowing out of the system by a scum board.
 The treated water flows out of the particle separator through an open channel.
-(Annual average retention of fine filterable substances up to approx. 70% and up to 53% of these substances ‹ 63µ)
+(Annual average retention of fine filterable substances up to approx. 70% and up to 53% of these substances < 63 µ)

 After the HydroM.E.S.I.
-Particle Separator is emptied, the lamellae sink automatically into the vertical position.
-Any layers of impurities remaining on the surface of the lamellae sink down to the basin floor.
+Particle Separator is emptied, the lamellae return automatically to their vertical position.
+Any particulates remaining on the surface of the lamellae fall down to the basin floor.
 A flush wave washes the settled impurities on the basin floor into the sand and grit trap for disposal (suction device, pumps, etc.).

 - compact construction